Scottish Heroine Turned Loyalist

 The celebrated English author Samuel Johnson visited the MacDonalds in 1773 with his now equally famous biographer James Boswell, spending the night in the bed Charles had used.
 He described her as “‘a little woman of genteel appearance, and uncommonly mild and well-bred…’”

-Financial problems drove Flora and her husband, Allan, to immigrate, landing in Wilmington in August 1774 to join family west of the Cross Creek (now Fayetteville) region.
+Financial problems drove Flora and her husband, Allan, to immigrate and join family west of the Cross Creek (now Fayetteville) region.
 She explained in a letter two years before that “‘we lost almost our whole Stock of cattle and horses; we lost within these three years, three hundred and seventy heads, so that we have hardly what will pay our Creditors…” In another letter seeking help for older sons she planned to leave behind, she signed off with “‘the prayers of an old distressed woman (once known to the world)…”

 Scots had been coming to America in large numbers since the establishment of the Argyll Colony around Cross Creek in 1739.
 By the time Allan and Flora arrived, the good land there was taken, so they and other late arrivals bought up plantations to the west.
 Around a dozen families ended up southwest of today’s Pinehurst.
 Among the settlers was Flora’s stepfather Hugh.
 It’s unclear whether her mother Marion immigrated with him.
-Hugh’s daughter, Flora’s half-sister Annabella, lived closer to Cross Creek, but had land in the same area.
-Flora and Allan passed through Cross Creek, and went to live with Annabella near modern Spring Lake (northeast of Ft.
-Bragg) at least a year while looking for land of their own.
-While there they worshiped at Barbecue Presbyterian Church, which still exists.
+Annabella, Hugh’s daughter, had land in the same area.

 Probably in the fall of 1775, Allan and Flora bought two tracts along Cheek’s Creek, which flows here under the bridge.
 These were 475 and 50 acres, and already had a working plantation.
 In a letter, Allan “refers to a grist-mill, and to buildings on both tracts, as well as to peach and apple orchards…” Their home was on the larger tract, roughly three-quarters of a mile per side, which you are standing on.
 The mill was out of sight to your right between here and today’s NC 731, on the other side of the creek.